Please change orientation

 Location: Brooklyn, NY

-Status: Under Construction (Completion in 2023)
+Status: Under construction (completion in 2023)

-Dates: 2018 – 2023
+Dates: 2018 – 2024

-Sq Footage: 200,000sf (Bldg A) + partial reno. of 160,000sf (Bldg C)
+Sq Footage: 200,000sf (Bldg A) + partial renovation of 160,000sf (Bldg C)

-Program: Manufacturing space for tenants, garment / fashion incubator space, event and NYC EDC facilities space.
+Program: Manufacturing space for tenants, garment / fashion incubator space, event and NYC EDC facilities space

-Environmental: Flood zone compliance and resiliency strategies (dry flood-proofing).
+Environmental: Flood zone compliance and resiliency strategies (dry flood-proofing)

 Design Team: Eric Bunge, Mimi Hoang | Amanda Morgan | David Chessrown, Thomas Heltzel, David Mora | Paul Mok, Isabel Sarasa, Laura Lee, Joric Barber, Sarah Benard, Kyungmin Cho, Emily Po